Configure your application's version and release stage to unlock powerful features.

 It is strongly recommended that the app version is configured in your notifier library.
 However, if doing so it not practical you can notify Bugsnag that a new version has been released to a particular release stage by using the Build API with the

 autoAssignRelease release flag set.
+A version must be supplied but this can be anything unique such as a timestamp or commit hash.
 All subsequent errors reported for that release stage will be associated with that release.

 This option is only applicable if a single version of your application is running at any one time (per release stage), for example a server side application.
 Note that errors reported around the time of a release may be associated with the wrong version depending on when Bugsnag is notified of the build.